 The Credit Union also leases equipment with contract terms of less than three years.
 These leases are short-term and/or leases of low-value items.
 The Credit Union has elected not to recognize right-of-use assets and lease liabilities for these leases.

-Information about leases for which the Credit Union is a lessee is presented below.
+Information about leases related to branch and office premises for which the Credit Union is a lessee is presented below.

 Right-of-use assets